carlonluca/docker-mldonkey/README.md

 ## Intro

 This repository hosts the Dockerfile for building the mldonkey docker image.
+You can choose builds based on the official repo or builds of newer versions of mldonkey ported to Ubuntu 26.04 with extremely recent ocaml versions.

-This image includes:
+Images include:

 * mldonkey core from the [official mldonkey repo](https://github.com/ygrek/mldonkey);
 * additional patches from my [mldonkey fork](https://github.com/carlonluca/mldonkey);